 During this Diwali Pooja many Hindu businessmen worship their work ledgers or account books (Bahi Khata) as the next day of Diwali is considered the beginning of a new business year.

-Diwali Food dishes
+Diwali Food Recipes

 On the day of Diwali, people will make traditional food dishes to celebrate the festival.
 People often take long holidays to visit their family and friends during this time.